The Dick Cavett Show: 1972–1974 and beyond: Watergate

 It later emerged from the Nixon White House tapes that Cavett was viewed as an enemy by Nixon and thus had staff who had taxes audited in retaliation.
+Cavett was mentioned 26 times in the White House tapes.
 Cavett's Watergate coverage and interviews were later spotlighted in a PBS documentary called Dick Cavett's Watergate featuring Cavett, Woodward, Bernstein, Dean and former Nixon Presidential Library director Timothy Naftali.

 March 31, 1972: Chad Everett vs. Lily Tomlin

 During the taping of this episode, actor Chad Everett upset feminist actress/comedian Lily Tomlin.
 Tomlin became so enraged when Everett referred to his wife as "my property" that she stormed off the set and refused to return.

 June 27, 1972: Angela Davis

 Angela Davis, an activist who was associated with the Black Panther Party in the 1960s and 1970s, cancelled a scheduled appearance on June 27, 1972.
 The basis for the controversy was the continuing debate over the SST (supersonic transport) system.
 ABC had insisted on inviting either William F. Buckley, Jr. or William Rusher of the conservative National Review magazine to have a balanced viewpoint, but Davis declined.